ChronixDB/chronix.server/README.md

 ## Chronix Server Parts
 The Chronix server parts are Solr extensions (e.g. a custom query handler).
 Hence there is no need to build a custom modified Solr.
-We just plug the Chronix server parts into a standard Solr release.
+We just plug the Chronix server parts into a standard Solr.

 The following sub projects are Solr extensions and ship with the binary release of Chronix.
 The latest release of Chronix server is based on Apache Solr version 6.0.0

 ## Chronix Server Query Handler ([Source](https://github.com/ChronixDB/chronix.server/tree/master/chronix-server-query-handler))
 The Chronix Server Query Handler is the entry point for requests asking for time series.
-It splits a request based on the filter queries up in range or analysis queries:
+It splits a request based on the filter queries up in range or function queries:

-- fq=(ag | analysis) (for aggregations or analyses)
+- fq=function=* (for aggregations, analyses, or transformations)
 - fq='' (empty, for range queries)

 But before the Chronix Query Handler delegates a request, it modifies the user query string.